-In contrast, scientific test results tell us differently.
-According to SIDS researcher Dr. Bradley T. Thach, “The first times babies who usually sleep on their backs or sides roll or are put on their tummy have a 19-fold increase in the risk of sudden death,” Thach says.
-“We wonder if these babies, who find themselves face down, do not turn their heads to breathe easier.
-If so, that is because their reflexes haven’t developed far enough or because they simply don’t wake up?
-Many parents believe if a baby can lift its head, he or she is okay to sleep on their tummy, but that is a false assurance,” Thach says.5
+Thatch goes on to say, “We wonder if these babies, who find themselves face down, do not turn their heads to breathe easier.
+If so, is it because their reflexes haven’t developed far enough.
+Or, because they simply don’t wake up?
+Many parents believe that if a baby can lift his head, he is okay to sleep on his tummy.
+That is a false assurance.”
+5

 Repositioning Baby Who is Sleeping Face Down

-David Greenblatt, Faculty of Mechanical Engineering, Flow Control Laboratory, demonstrates Infant Suffocation Caused by Rebreathing Carbon Dioxide.
+*Source David Greenblatt Faculty of Mechanical Engineering, Flow Control Laboratory

-Based on multiple peer-reviewed studies, SIDS experts agree, infants sleeping on the following surfaces show increased suffocation and the risk of rebreathing of carbon dioxide.
+SIDS experts agree, infants sleeping on the following surfaces show increased risk of suffocation and rebreathing CO2